rune/rune/docs/docs/publishing/publishing-your-game.md

 npx rune-games-cli@latest upload
 ```

 That's it!
 You can now playtest your game with friends and others.
 To release your game to the larger Rune community, your game will need a [Game Preview](publishing/game-preview.md).
 We can [make one for your game](publishing/game-preview.md#wanna-skip-making-one) if you'd like.
+If you want to upload a new version of your game, just run the command again.

 ## Sit Back, Relax